 - Health care expenses

 - Support paid and/or received for other children

 Nuances arise in determining a parties’ income, especially when a party is self-employed, underemployed or has additional sources of income.
 Underemployed parties are often imputed a wage in determining child support obligations, depending on the circumstances.

 Our attorneys can assist you with a number of child support issues, including establishing original child support orders, modifying existing child support orders, rebutting child support calculations, collecting overdue child support, litigating administrative child support matters, and terminating of child support obligations.

 Restraining orders can protect you or your loved ones, ranging from protections against adult abuse to child abuse.

 Guardianship and Conservatorship

 A guardianship or conservatorship may be necessary to help you protect your loved one.
 We handle both adult and minor guardianships and conservatorships.

-GRANDPARENT RIGHTS can range from visitation to guardianship or adoption.
-We can use a number of legal avenues to protect your relationship with your grandchildren.
+Grandparent rights can range from visitation to guardianship or adoption.
+We can utilize a number of legal avenues to protect your relationship with your grandchildren.